The Reef Restoration and Adaptation Program brings together Australia’s leading experts to help preserve and restore the Great Barrier Reef.

 The frequency and severity of bleaching events is predicted to increase in line with climate change predictions.

 However, the Great Barrier Reef still has high biodiversity and remains resilient.

-By acting now, we can help protect the predicted loss of coral species that provide critical habitat for 35 per cent of the world’s fish, and thousands of other marine species.
+By acting now, we can help prevent the predicted loss of coral species that provide critical habitat for 35 percent of the world’s fish, and thousands of other marine species.